Charisma Carpenter: Early life

 Carpenter was born in Las Vegas, Nevada, the only biological child of Christine, a bird sanctuary worker, and Don Carpenter, a salesman.
 She is of Spanish (from her maternal grandfather), French, and German descent.
 Carpenter attended Bishop Gorman High School in Las Vegas; she was also a part of a song-and-dance troupe which performed in the Las Vegas Valley when she was nine years old.

 When Carpenter was 15, her family moved to Rosarito Beach, Baja California, Mexico and then to San Diego, California.
 She attended Bonita Vista High School and Chula Vista School of the Creative and Performing Arts.
 After graduation, Carpenter traveled throughout Europe.
 When she returned to San Diego, she worked as a video store clerk, an aerobics instructor, and in property management.
 In 1991, she worked as a cheerleader for the San Diego Chargers football team.
 In 1992, she moved to Los Angeles.

-While swimming in San Diego in 1991, she and two male friends were attacked by Henry Hubbard Jr., a former San Diego police officer and serial rapist, who attempted to subdue them at gunpoint.
+While swimming in San Diego in 1991, she and two male friends were attacked by Henry Hubbard, Jr., a former San Diego police officer and serial rapist, who attempted to subdue them at gunpoint.
 During the struggle, both her friends and Hubbard were shot, forcing him to flee the scene; both friends survived the attack.
 Hubbard was arrested, convicted, and sentenced to 56 years in prison for a series of rapes and robberies.
-Carpenter brought Hubbard's police-issue flashlight from the beach, which he had left at the scene, and the flashlight became a key piece of evidence used against him.
+Carpenter brought Hubbard's police-issued flashlight from the beach, which he had left at the scene, and the flashlight became a key piece of evidence used against him.

 Career

 Carpenter was discovered by a commercial agent while waiting tables in Los Angeles to save money for her college education.
-This led to her role on theatrical productions and more than twenty commercials.
+This led to her role on theatrical productions and more than 20 commercials.
 She made her first television role in 1994 by appearing in an episode of Baywatch.
 Shortly after that, she landed a starring role in the NBC short-lived teen drama/soap opera series Malibu Shores.

-In 1996, Carpenter auditioned for the title role in The WB supernatural drama series Buffy the Vampire Slayer but instead was cast as Cordelia Chase, a snobby and popular high school student.
+In 1996, Carpenter auditioned for the title role in The WB supernatural drama series Buffy the Vampire Slayer, but instead was cast as Cordelia Chase, a snobby and popular high school student.
 After three seasons on Buffy the Vampire Slayer, Carpenter was offered an even larger role as the same character on the spin-off series Angel alongside David Boreanaz.
 She played Cordelia Chase for four seasons on Angel.
 Although her character leaves the series during Angels fourth season, Carpenter returned for the 100th episode in the fifth and final season.